naneau/nyala/README.md

 Nyala is a promise library for javascript.
 It was partially inspired by [an article](http://blog.fogus.me/2011/04/12/node-js-is-dead-long-live-node/) by Michael Fogus.
 It is written in [CoffeeScript](http://coffeescript.org), and targets both the browser and [node.js](http://nodejs.org).
 For more information, see [the manual](http://naneau.net/nyala), or look at [some examples](https://github.com/naneau/nyala/tree/master/examples).

+Although written in CoffeeScript, Nyala explicitly targets both JavaScript and CoffeeScript environments, this readme uses JavaScript, but [the manual](http://naneau.net/nyala) also offers CoffeeScript.

 ## Promises

 Promises are a way to deal with asynchrony in your code.
 JavaScript, by nature, lends itself very well to writing asynchronously structured applications.
-Promises help you manage deal with them.
-Instead of writing
+Promises help you manage them.
+Instead of passing callbacks to all functions that will perform an asynchronous action, you retrieve a Promise from them and work with that, making it easier to break your application up into manageable chunks.
+The following example

-    someFunc('foo', 'bar', function(err, data) {
+    someFunc('foo', 'bar', function(error, data) {
-        if (!err) {
+        if (!error) {
             someOtherFunc(data);
         } else {
-            notifyUserOfFailure();
+            notifyUserOfFailure(error);
         }
     });

-you could write
+could become

-    promise = someFunc('foo', 'bar');
+    promise = new Promise(function(keepCallback, breakCallback) {
+        someFunc('foo', 'bar', function(error, data) {
+            if (error) {
+                breakCallback(error);
+            } else {
+                keepCallback(data);
+            }
+        });
+    });

     promise.kept(someOtherFunc);
     promise.broken(notifyUserOfFailure);

     promise.execute();

-Promises can be passed around your application.
-More than one `kept` handler can be assigned, etc. In short, promises make dealing with asynchrony a lot more painless.
+While this may seem more tedious, at first, there are several benefits to this approach.
+For instance, Promises can be passed around in your application, and, if applicable, be reused.
+More than one `kept` handler can be assigned.
+Promises make dealing with asynchrony a lot more painless.

 ## Promise Chaining